The Study of Yoga

 - Glimpses from the Life of Shri Yogendra by Vijayadev Yogendra

-Articles from the Foundation's journals and seminars are published on this website (see Free Articles).
+Articles from the Foundation's journals and seminars are published on this website (see Yoga Resources).
 We also regularly run Yogendra System classes at the Centre for Healthy Living in Warwick.

 The practice of classical Yoga involves: